Wondering where to stay in Iceland? Looking for the best hotels or Iceland accommodation for your self-drive trip along the Ring Road?

 So you bought a cheap ticket to Iceland for next month, worked out the best trip itinerary, and start planning your road trip… It won’t take you too long to realize that you are not the only one – many affordable hotels in Iceland are fully booked months in advance.
 The ones that are available are either too expensive, not well located, really basic, or all of the above…

 Cheap flights and free stop-overs between Europe and the US have turned Iceland into an extremely popular travel destination.
-The number of tourists has increased dramatically in the last few years, at a rate of more than 20% per year for several years in a row.
+The number of tourists has increased dramatically in the last few years.
 It took some time for the infrastructure to catch up, but the good news is that it is now much easier to find good price-quality accommodation in Iceland than ever before.

 TIP: For more information on itineraries, please check our suggested itineraries for Iceland.
 This is our winter itinerary for Iceland and here is a very similar Iceland 4 days itinerary that covers pretty much the same places in spring or in summer.